WILLIAMSBURG REGIONAL LIBRARY

 John A. Moorman

-The Williamsburg Regional Library's strategic plan for 2006-2010 builds on the strengths of our plan for 2002-2005.
-Shaped by the March 2004 recommendations of a review committee and the work of a planning committee from November 2004 through October 2005, this plan features new vision statements and a significant reworking of the library's strategic directions.
+The Williamsburg Regional Library’s strategic plan for 2012-2015 builds on the strengths of the 2006-2010 plan.
+Shaped by recommendations from library users and staff members, this plan features new mission and vision statements and reshaped strategic directions.

-The development of our plan for 2006-2010 offered many benefits.
-It permitted us to consider up-to-date demographic information, to use new techniques for gathering community input, and to address issues that arose during the implementation of our first plan.
-Most importantly, the process allowed library staff members and representatives from our boards to think about the future collaboratively.
-The resulting document gives our users, staff members, boards, and funding agencies a clear statement of the library's plans and priorities.
+The development of the 2012-2015 plan allowed for the examination of new demographic information, consideration of issues that arose during the implementation of the previous plan, and inclusion of user feedback on digital content and social media.
+The resulting document gives users, staff members, boards, and funding agencies a clear statement of the library’s plans and priorities.

-An electronic copy of this plan is available on the library's website (http://www.wrl.org/info/strategicplan.html).
-The site also provides supporting documentation for the plan.
+An electronic copy of this plan is available on the library’s website.

-The Strategic Plan 2006-2010 Committee held its first meeting in November 2004.
-Over the course of the following year, the group considered the library's mission, vision, planning assumptions, and core values.
-The committee also reviewed demographics and community and staff input.
-Using this work as a foundation, the committee then developed a statement of the library's strategic directions and priorities.
-The Williamsburg Regional Library's Board of Trustees adopted the plan at its November 30, 2005 meeting.
+The Strategic Plan 2012-2015 Committee held its first meeting in February 2011.
+Over the course of the following year, the group considered the library’s mission, vision, planning assumptions, and core values.
+The committee also reviewed demographics as well as library user and staff input.
+Using this work as a foundation, the committee then developed a statement of the library’s strategic directions and priorities.
+The Williamsburg Regional Library’s Board of Trustees adopted the plan at its October 26, 2011 meeting.

-* Economic uncertainties will continue to affect the Williamsburg Regional Library.
+Economic turmoil will continue to affect the Williamsburg Regional Library.

-* The Friends of Williamsburg Regional Library, the Williamsburg Regional Library Foundation, and individual, corporate, and foundation donors will continue to support the provision of non-budgeted resources, services, and special programs that our user community expects from the library.
+The Friends of Williamsburg Regional Library, the Williamsburg Regional Library Foundation, and individual, corporate, and foundation donors will continue to provide non-budgeted resources that allow the library to achieve and maintain the margin of excellence that residents expect from the library.

-The Williamsburg Regional Library supports freedom of speech and the right of residents to select the information appropriate for their needs.
-Access to information from all library resources will be open and unrestricted, convenient and confidential.
+The Williamsburg Regional Library supports freedom of speech and users’ right to select the information appropriate for their needs.
+Users’ borrowing records are confidential and protected from disclosure by Virginia law.

 WE VALUE ALL RESIDENTS IN OUR COMMUNITY.

-Each individual in our community will receive the best library service possible.
-Everyone will be treated with respect and will receive friendly, courteous service.
-We value input from the community regarding collections, programs, and services.
-All suggestions are considered and many are implemented.
+Each resident will receive the best library service possible.
+Everyone will be treated with courtesy and respect.
+We value community input on collections, programs, and services.

 WE VALUE A LITERATE COMMUNITY.

-Literacy is important to the successful functioning of a democratic society.
-The Williamsburg Regional Library promotes lifelong literacy through collections, programs, services, and cooperative ventures with community partners.
+All forms of literacy are crucial to the life of our community.
+The Williamsburg Regional Library promotes literacy through collections, programs, services, and collaboration with community organizations.

 WE VALUE OUR STAFF.